Challanger524/Polish_Notation_Translater-Console-/README.md

 With regex expression input is checked for presense of odd symbols.

 ### Step[1]  - Processing the Input:
-Implemented through calling `Terminal(input,...)` function wrapper which determining the notation type and verifying the correctness of the passed expression by calling certain `SpellChecker()`s.
-After it calls translation functions which converts the input from presented notation to another two (like `InfToPost()` – infix to postfix function).
+- Implemented through calling `Terminal(input,...)` function wrapper which determining the notation type
+- Verifying the correctness of the passed expression by calling certain `SpellChecker()`s.
+- After it calls translation functions which converts the input from presented notation to another two (like `InfToPost()` – infix to postfix function).

 ### Step[2] – Actually the Translating:
-Presented as 6 different functions with translating algorithms, taken from the Internet (Wiki, StackOveflow etc.)
+- Presented as 6 different functions with translating algorithms, taken from the Internet (Wiki, StackOveflow etc.)

 These functions responsible for:
-1. Allocating enough memory for new expression, before translation.
+- Allocating enough memory for new expression, before translation.
-2. Execution the translation algorithm.
+- Execution the translation algorithm.

 ## Going backwards:

-After Step[2] `Terminal()` function will print to the console translated expressions and their notation type.
+- After Step[2] `Terminal()` function will print to the console translated expressions and their notation type.

-After Step[1] (after `Terminal()` execution) two smart pointers will be left pointing to the 'c-strings' with translation or they will be null pointers if input was incorrect.
+- After Step[1] (after `Terminal()` execution) two smart pointers will be left pointing to the 'c-strings' with translation or they will be null pointers if input was incorrect.

-### Additional features
+### Additional features:

 - 'Console' version is covered by Unit Tests (Native).